peanut-labs/php-sample-api-sdk/README.md

 $method is HTTP method, like GET and POST.

-$path is resource, like '/projects/test001'.
+$path is the resource path, like '/projects/test001'.

 $params is all the request params as a php array.